 If you like ninjas, then Magic: The Gathering has a brilliant commander option.
 With Yuriko, the Tiger's Shadow, your whole deal is striking with low-cost, evasive creatures, then launching your commander into play with ninjitsu, and reaping the rewards: plenty of card draw, and plenty of pain.

-The best thing about Yuriko, is that as long as you have an unblocked creature, you can always get her into play for two mana.
-This is huge - it means no matter how many times your opponents deal with your commander, it's always a threat.
+The best thing about Yuriko is, as long as you have an unblocked creature, you can always get her into play for two mana.
+This is huge.
+It means no matter how many times your opponents deal with your commander, it's always a threat.

 The rest of your deck is not so resilient to a board wipe - and a board wipe can seriously set you back, though you can usually hold up a counterspell or two to protect your ninja army.
 Yuriko makes for a top budget commander deck too - little unblockable guys don't tend to cost too much.